DanielDimitrov1/SecOps/Compromising Platforms/README.md

 ***To improve application security, I have implemented security measures in AWS WAF, following best practices and tailoring them to the specific needs of the project.
 Additional details can be found in the [AWS WAF Configuration files](https://github.com/DanielDimitrov1/SecOps/tree/main/Compromising%20Platforms/AWS%20WAF%20configuration%20files)***

+***[The BruteForce directory](https://github.com/DanielDimitrov1/SecOps/tree/main/Compromising%20Platforms/Brute-Force) contains a Python script designed for ethical security research and learning purposes.
+This script automates login attempts using a list of usernames and passwords to test system security and identify weak credentials.***

 ---

 ## Web Enumeration Techniques